starsimhub/starsim/docs/migration_v2v3/README.md

 This guide describes the steps required to migrate code from Starsim v2 (e.g. v2.3.1, the last v2 release) to Starsim v3.
 It is written for both humans and LLMs.

 If possible, a Python migration script is provided to automatically make the change, under the heading "Migration script".
 The next two headings are "Example input" and "Example output", which show the intended result of the migration script.
 All migration scripts, including intended input and output, are included in this folder as well.
+See `validate_migration_scripts.py` for testing.

 If immediately below the migration script you find the text "Additional changes", please make those (non-automated) changes too.